Fort Ross

 Feeding and Behavior

-Breeding season for the Harbor Seal takes place in May and June, followed by an annual molting.
-The seals in more southern areas act mostly in the earlier part of the season, with northern seals following later in the season.
-Mature females give birth annually to pups that can swim at birth, and nurse for 30-45 days.
-Because they lack maneuverability on land, their preferred haul out sites are low or sloped rocks.
-It is also important that they choose sites with wide visibility to see predators.
-Harbor Seals are generally considered non-migratory, but there is significant mixing of individuals among colonies outside of the breeding season.
+At Fort Ross, breeding season takes place in May and June, followed by an annual molting.
+The seals in more southern areas breed in the earlier part of the season, with northern seals following later in the summer.
+For added warmth, pups born with an extra fur coat called lanugo.
+Mature females give birth annually to one pup that can swim at birth, and nurse for 30–45 days.

 Population Threats and Conservation